goldenratio/console-browsers-gamepad/nintendo/readme.md

 | 39 | Right Arrow key |
 | 40 | Down Arrow key |

-Other buttons do not trigger key events.
+1. Other buttons do not trigger key events.
+2. Analog stick does not triggger mouse move event.
+It scrolls page.
-Touch events are supported on the secondary screen.
+3. Touch events are supported on the bottom screen.

 ###### Related links:
 1. https://3dbrew.org/wiki/Internet_Browser